elyra-ai/canvas/docs/pages/index.md

 ## What's in this documentation

 The 'Home' and 'Components' tabs give a comprehensive overview of Elyra Canvas features so this is useful for any reader assessing the suitability of Elyra Canvas for their application.
-Developers can then jump to the remaining tabs startiing with 'Initial Setup' to get common setup such as install done, and then moving on to either the 'Common Canvas' or 'Common Properties' tabs (or both) depending on which component is of interest.
+Developers can then jump to the remaining tabs starting with 'Initial Setup' to get common setup such as install done, and then moving on to either the 'Common Canvas' or 'Common Properties' tabs (or both) depending on which component is of interest.

 ## Try Elyra Canvas